0xDVC/vela-crypto/README.md

 short-term prediction model for recently listed, small-cap cryptocurrencies using the Hidden Markov Model with the Baum-Welch algorithm to detect market regimes.

 ## project overview
-currently, the project is in the exploratory phase and most of the notes are in the ```explore.ipynb``` file.
+revised: currently, fine-tuning the model and backtesting.

 ## track progress
 - [x] collect data